canonical/open-documentation-academy/getting-started/start_with_WSL.md

 After WSL has finished installing, you'll need to restart your computer (your physical machine, not just the Terminal window) before you can continue.

-**NOTE**: If you face issues with installing WSL on your Windows machine, you can refer to our [troubleshooting section](./troubleshooting.md) or the [Windows official documentation for WSL](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting)
+**NOTE**: If you have issues with installing WSL on your Windows machine, you can refer to our [troubleshooting section](./troubleshooting.md) or [Microsoft's official WSL documentation](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting)

 ## Your new Ubuntu VM